vitali007tut/Whitebird/README.md

 ### `npm i`

-To view it in the browser, run:
+To view it in the browser

 ### `npm run start`